flexgp/pony_gp/README.md

 ## Output
 Keep running until fitness for train data and test data reaches approximately 0.
 ```
-Input: Answer yes or no to the three questions based on the type of genetic algorithm you would like to produce.
 #Statistics on Data
 Reading: csv file containing input and output data for program to execute
          headers: [input(s), output] exemplars: amount of input and output points

 #Refer to the above usage section to apprehend this line
-#Statistics on the different paramaters
-Namespace(crossover_probability= default crossover probability, elite_size= default elite_size,
-         fitness_cases= default fitness_cases, generations= default genarations, max_depth=default max_depth,
-         mutation_probability= default mutation_probability, population_size= default pupoulation_size,
-         seed= default seed, test_train_split= default test_train_split, tournament_size= default tournament_size)
-         {'arities': {number of arguments each corresponding function takes},
-         'terminals': [list of terminals(functions that have an arity of 0)],
-         'functions': [list of function sybols]}

 #Individual Statistics
 Initial individual nr:individual number nodes: amount of nodes or different symbols in the individual
 max_depth: max depth of individual(refer to usage): individual generated